 This door is located at Miller TimbrMart.
 It is the staff door that can be seen on the Bonnechere St side of the building as you enter into town.
 It’s to let you know that you have entered the beautiful township of Bonnechere Valley!
 Kathy Haycock, the artist, took inspiration from an old ad for Miller Lumber in the Old Home Week publication in 1944.
 Miller Lumber would log an area and then build cabins/small houses for sale on the cleared lots.
 A lot of history told in this door!

-This door at 299 Bridge St (the side door of FoodMart) is currently in progress by Sylvia Guirguis.
+This door at 299 Bridge St (the side door of FoodMart) was painted by Sylvia Guirguis.
 Extensive work was required to strip off the old chipped veneer, replace a missing piece of wood and sand the door before commencing the painting.

 This door (on the left) at Conway Pharmacy/Connect Well Community Health at 251 Bridge St was painted by Laurel Cook